-Magento is an open-source ecommerce platform, based on PHP and MySQL, that is popular amongst online retailers, as it provides them with a scalable, secure, and feature-rich platform to conduct online transactions.
-It is a solution owned by eBay, and represents close to 30% of all top online retailers.
-It’s major competitors in the Content Management System (CMS) arena includes Shopify and WordPress’ WooCommerce.
-If you haven’t already done so, be sure to read our related Blog post titled “Magento vs WooCommerce (WordPress): Which Ecommerce Platform is Ideal for you?”.
-At Webilize (Portfolio and Testimonials) we specialize in building optimized websites that help drive sales revenues www.webilize.com.
+Magento is an open-source eCommerce platform based on PHP and MySQL that is popular amongst online retailers, as it provides them with a scalable, secure, and feature-rich platform to conduct online transactions.
+It is a solution owned by eBay and represents close to 30% of all top online retailers.
+Its primary competitors in the Content Management System (CMS) arena include Shopify and WordPress’ WooCommerce.
+If you haven’t already done so, be sure to read our related blog post titled “Magento vs WooCommerce (WordPress): Which eCommerce Platform is Ideal for you?”.
+At Webilize (Portfolio and Testimonials), we specialize in building optimized websites that help drive sales revenues www.webilize.com.

 1. Discovery Phase

-This is the stage where the Agency and the clients meet, and get to know one another.
+The stage where the Agency and the clients meet and get to know one another.
 The objective is to learn more about the client’s business as well as identify the areas where the Agency can provide the most added value.

 Deliverables: Establish goals and objectives and identify target market persona.